Project

 Especially when the registration page is hostile to non-JS users.

-Updated by sytse (Sytse Sijbrandij) over 8 years ago
+Updated by sytse (Sytse Sijbrandij) almost 9 years ago

 GitLab Inc. would be very happy to support this effort in any way possible.
 We can help with the conversion, add features to GitLab of anything else needed.